Holiday Stress Creates Turkey and Stressing

 It Starts With You!

 If you want to be a CATALYST for change, don't try to change anyone other than YOURSELF.
-Holiday stress stands on the foundation of "should, ought and must"!
-"They should be acting differently!" or "they shouldn't be acting that way!"
+Holiday stress stands on the foundation of "should, ought, and must"!
+"They should be acting differently!" or "They shouldn't be acting that way!"

 Two Questions to Consider